DeanLight/graph_rewrite/pseudo_design/initial_design.md

 ## extras: !!!!!
 - rewrite(""" """)
 - naming edges is not supported, but necessary in changing one edge based on another.
 Currently, this is performed in 2 different rewritings.
+- allow multiple edges between vertices - this requires handeling ambiguity, maybe by naming the edges.
+- Match pattern based on negation conditions (doesn't have children / not connected to vertex b...) - i.e. graph sorting

 ## Design
 ### general